The fourth hurricane of this year’s season will be named Dolly and that might be a problem.

 Maybe, to be safe, we should perhaps re-work this season’s names.
 I recommend Aggressor, Butch, Crowbar, Death, Evisceration, Fear, Gore, Hannibal, Ice Pick, Juggernaut, Killer, Laceration, Measles, Nerve Damage, Oblivion, Pain, Redrum, Scabies, Torture, Voluminous Agony, and Woe.

 Photo: Hurricane Isabel, as seen from space.
 Credit: Mike Trenchard, Earth Sciences & Image Analysis Laboratory , Johnson Space Center.
-Color-corrected by yours truly.Lisa Wade is a professor at Occidental College.
+Color-corrected by yours truly.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.